Sandra L. Ribera, Esq.

 No matter what type of client, Ms. Ribera understands that involvement in legal action of any sort can be an emotional experience.
 Thus, she prioritizes making herself available to her clients as much as possible in order to provide them with the peace of mind that their legal concerns are being addressed competently and to their satisfaction.

-Ms. Ribera is on the Board of Directors for the San Francisco Trial Lawyers Association and a member of Consumer Attorneys of California.
+Ms. Ribera is on the Board of Directors for the San Francisco Trial Lawyers Association, a member of the Consumer Attorneys of California, and a member of the Edward J. McFetridge American Inn of Court.